Robert-G-J/event-world-ruby/README.md

 I want to know the distance to an event
 So that I can make a decision based on that distance
 ```
+## Assumptions

+- Coordinates are expressed as integers, not floats